learnpoint/piko/README.md

 _Toolkit for Learnpoint Developers._

-- **Serve** — A disturbingly fast static server.
+- **Serve** — A disturbingly fast static web server.
 With auto reload, caching, and compression.
-- **Share** — Share your work with colleagues or test your site from a different device.
+- **Share** — Share your work with colleagues, or test your site from different devices.
 - **Copy** — Copy files from a github repo.
 - **Build**, **Dev** and **Create** — SSG utils.